 In addition to JBoss monitoring, you can also anticipate resource consumption.
 By monitoring the KPIs of physical servers, databases, VMs, and public cloud services such as Amazon EC2., you can ensure metrics like log file growth, CPU/disk usage of the database server are well within permissible range.

 Identify which resources are utilized well and which are underutilized and plan capacity accordingly.
 Avoid unpleasant surprises like your application servers suddenly running out of resources.

 View performance metrics of Java transactions all the way from the URL down to the SQL query that triggered the performance issue.

-Applications Manager provides out-of-the-box reports that help you perform trend analysis, identify bottlenecks and plan capacity for your JBoss environment - all this without making any configuration changes.
+Applications Manager's JBoss performance monitoring capability comes with out-of-the-box reports that help you perform trend analysis, identify bottlenecks, and plan capacity for your JBoss environment - all this without making any configuration changes.